Convicted Felon Charged With Possession Of A Firearm

-The case was investigated by the Bureau of Alcohol, Tobacco, Firearms and Explosives and the Philadelphia Police Department, and is being prosecuted by Assistant United States Attorney Richard Lloret.
+This case was investigated by the Bureau of Alcohol, Tobacco, Firearms and Explosives and the Orlando Police Department.
+It will be prosecuted by Assistant United States Attorney Stephanie A. McNeff.